reena96/Mutation-TestingTool/README.md

 ### 1) Save Execution Trace: ###
-In our project, we collect the instrumented byte code from Homework 2 We use reflection on the instrumented file and we obtain the byte code of the instrumented file We run our instrumented byte code against the inputs specified in the Config file.
+In our project, we collect the instrumented byte code from Homework 2 We use reflection on the instrumented file and we obtain the byte code of the instrumented file We run our instrumented byte code against the test cases specified in the Config file.
 For doing this, Run UsingSingleThreadExecutor.java
 Run this file in order to obtain the ExecutionTrace of the original file.
-In the UsingSingleThreadExecutor, we iterate through the inputs in the Config file corresponding to the input program file and we execute the tasks specified in the TracePrint using the ExecutorService’s Executors.newSingleThreadExecutor() instance.
+In the UsingSingleThreadExecutor, we iterate through the test cases in the Config file corresponding to the input program file and we execute the tasks specified in the TracePrint using the ExecutorService’s Executors.newSingleThreadExecutor() instance.
 This will run each of the threads consecutively and the execution traces of each of the files are printed in files- ExecutionTrace_0, ExecutionTrace_1, ExecutionTrace_2.
-Each file corresponds to the execution trace corresponding to the input specified by the Config file.
+Each file corresponds to the execution trace corresponding to the test cases specified by the Config file.

 ### 2) Creation of the Mutation Matrix: ###